indianakernick/STELA/README.md

    * Naturally makes the language a little faster.
    * Usually makes code easier to understand.
    * More errors can be caught at compile time, like `"a string" + 5`.
-   * Function overloading, real classes that aren't just dictionaries, type safety, awesome stuff.
+   * Function overloading, real classes that aren't just maps, type safety, awesome stuff.
    * Type inference is used as much as possible.
 If the type can be infered unambiguously, then the type will be infered.
 That's the type inference promise!
  * Embeddable
    * A C++ API is exposed for embedding the language into a C++ application.
 I think that there is something wrong with exposing a C interface and then having write a C++ wrapper.
 Sol2 for Lua, Pybind for Python, etc.